SubhroRoy/NASSCOM--VSD-SOC-design/README.md

 # NASSCOM--VSD-SOC-design
-DAY 1 discussion includes. <br>
+**DAY 1** <br>
+Introduction to open-source EDA, openLANE, skywater130 pdk and prerequisites. <br>
 * How to talk to computers?
 * SOC design and openLANE.
 * Get familiar to open source EDA tools.
 <br>

 QFN 48 Package Introduction <br>